 Morocco tourist police are there for these types of situations!
 Don’t suffer in silence.
 If anything goes wrong on your travels, make sure you alert somebody.

-So, that’s the 19 essential things I wish I knew before travelling to Morocco.
+So, that’s the 19 essential things to know before travelling to Morocco

 Is Morocco a safe country to visit?
 By all accounts yes!
 But you just need to be a little more stealthy, especially in the busy city of Fes.